 - One app to access them all: Different bank accounts can be linked and can be accessed using a single application.

-- Multiple options & choices: UPI lets you chose from multiple ways of transferring money.
-Transfer using a mobile number, bank account details, Aadhaar number, or the best of all: a UPI ID called VPA.
+- Multiple options & choices: UPI lets you choose from multiple ways of transferring money.
+Transfer using a mobile number, bank account details, Aadhaar number, or, best of all: a UPI ID called VPA.

-- Privacy & security: Use of VPA (Virtual Payment Address) for sending and receiving money adds an extra layer of privacy & security by eradicating the need of revealing bank account numbers, mobile numbers, etc.
+- Privacy & security: The use of VPA (Virtual Payment Address) for sending and receiving money adds an extra layer of privacy & security by eradicating the need to reveal bank account numbers, mobile numbers, etc.

-- Everything from the comfort of your home: Hassle-free transactions while sitting at home, no need of standing in queues at the ATM or bank counters.
+- Everything from the comfort of your home: Hassle-free transactions while sitting at home, no need to stand in queues at the ATM or bank counters.

 - Scan & pay: Scan a barcode and pay straight from bank accounts.
-No need of even carrying the card as UPI QR codes are available at most offline shops and vendors as well.
+No need to even carry the card as UPI QR codes are available at most offline shops and vendors as well.

 How to get started with UPI?

 The above-mentioned benefits of UPI prove that it is by far the best way to transfer money digitally.
 Here’s what you need to have to use UPI:

 - A smartphone (Android, iOS & Windows Phone) with a SIM card & internet facility.
 In the case of Android, the phone needs to be un-rooted and Android certified.

 - A bank account.
 UPI can’t be used without a bank account.

 - The mobile number must be linked with the bank account.
 This is very important as the UPI app’s authentication is done with the linked mobile number only, and users receive one-time passwords (OTPs), SMS notifications related to different transactions, etc.